Impurity with a resonance in the vicinity of the Fermi energy: Dynamics upon immersion of the impurity

 \section{Dynamics upon immersion of the impurity}

-So far we studied only the ground-state properties.
-Here, we focus on a corresponding time-dependent problem, which helps us to understand how the system reaches equilibrium following an immersion of the impurity.
-Investigation of quench dynamics is also a standard way to visualize relevant time scales in impurity models, which can be observed in experiments sensitive to real-time evolution~(see, e.g., Ref.~\cite{Fermi_polaron_experiment_3}).
+So far we have studied only the ground-state properties.
+In this section, we focus on the corresponding time-dependent problem, which helps us to understand how the system reaches equilibrium following an immersion of the impurity.
+In addition, quench dynamics allows us to visualize relevant time scales in impurity models, which can be observed in experiments sensitive to real-time evolution~(see, e.g., Ref.~\cite{Fermi_polaron_experiment_3}).

-Our protocol for studying quench dynamics is as follows: We assume that at $t<0$ ($t$ for time) there is no fermion-impurity interaction.
+We consider the following quench protocol: at $t<0$ ($t$ for time) there is no fermion-impurity interaction.
 At $t=0$, the impurity-fermion interaction, $U(r)$, is turned on, which corresponds to the immersion of the defect into the bath.
 We analyze time evolution of the composite system at $t>0$.
 As before, we focus only on the behavior of the $s$ waves.